-The project is located in the Laramide age Porphyry Copper Province in Arizona.
-The Laramide age Copper Creek intrusive on the property contains two clusters of mineralized breccia pipes which elsewhere in the district are known to overlie buried porphyry copper deposits.
-Two large, drill ready chargeability anomalies have been outlined by geophysical surveys completed in 2015.
+The Laramide age Copper Creek intrusive occurs in the centre of the property contains two clusters of mineralized breccia pipes which elsewhere in the district are known to overlie buried porphyry copper deposits.
+Two large, positive chargeability anomalies have been outlined by geophysical surveys completed in 2015.
 No field work was completed on the project in 2017 and 2018.